-- Module Registration Students are not able to register for modules prior to arrival in Nottingham.
-Module registration takes place in person once a student has arrived in Nottingham.
-Students need to visit relevant Schools and Departments in person on arrival in Nottingham in order to register for modules.
-Information will be given to students regarding this process at the compulsory orientation meeting at the start of the semester.
+- Students are not able to register for modules prior to arrival in Nottingham - module registration takes place in person once a student has arrived in Nottingham - more information will be given to students regarding this process at the compulsory orientation meeting at the start of the semester

-- Students are advised to select a number of alternative modules in advance of arrival at application stage in case their first choices are not available.
-Please remember that availability of places on modules is limited and some modules may already be fully subscribed.
+- Students are advised to select a number of alternative modules in advance of arrival at application stage in case their first choices are not available

 - Once students are registered for modules it is not normally possible for the module to be removed from the student’s record.